Applying to the MHA program

-- Interview: The admissions committee will review all completed application materials and determine if an applicant will be asked to participate in a brief interview, via Skype, or in-person, to assess the potential for success in an online program and the profession.
+- Interview: The admissions committee will review all completed application materials and determine if an applicant will be asked to participate in a brief interview, via Zoom, or in-person, to assess the potential for success in an online program and the profession.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.